edran/.dotfiles/README.md

-## Dotfiles
+# Dotfiles

-Work in progress.
+A costant work in progress.

-Compatible with `Ubuntu 12.04`.
+Compatible with `Ubuntu 14.04` and `12.04` (see `precise` branch).
-Likely not to include `.emacs.d`.
+Does not include my emacs and xmonad configurations yet, as to avoid the various dependecies that come with them.

 # Installation
 * `$ git clone --recursive git@github.com:edran/.dotfiles`
 * `$ ./.dotfiles/install.sh`
-* Download both IntelliJ and CLion and put them in /bin (For lolz, just in case)
 * `$ pip install thefuck`